wicketstuff/core/jdk-1.6-parent/wicketstuff-restannotations-parent/readme.md

 }
 ````

 The first two methods are the operations needed to write an object to the response body and to read an object from request body.
 Methods `isMimeTypeSupported` is used to know if a MIME format is supported by a given object serial/deserial.
 To work with MIME types we can use string constants from class `RestMimeTypes`.
-In addition to interface `IWebSerialDeserial` our serial/deserial can also implement interface `IObjectSerialDeserial` to better separate the serial/deserial processes from web entities such as request and response.
+In addition to interface `IWebSerialDeserial` our serial/deserial can also implement interface `IObjectSerialDeserial` to better separate the serial/deserial process from web entities such as request and response.
 The interface is the following:<br/>

 ````java
 public interface IObjectSerialDeserial<T>{